MeghBhut/Typing_Test/README.md

-# Typing Speed and Accuracy Test
+# Typing Speed and Accuracy Test version 2

 This is a simple console-based typing test program written in C. It generates a random paragraph by combining sentences read from a text file.
 Users type the paragraph as quickly and accurately as possible.
 The program then calculates typing speed (words per minute) and accuracy percentage.